Jim Cordle

-Jim Cordle (born August 22, 1987) is a former American football center that played in the National Football League (NFL).
+Jim Cordle (born August 22, 1987) is an American former professional football center that played in the National Football League (NFL).
 He was signed by the New York Giants as an undrafted free agent in 2011.
 He was part of the Giants team that won Super Bowl XLVI over the New England Patriots.
 He played college football for the Ohio State University.
-Cordle was previously the offensive line coach and offensive coordinator at Long Island University.
-He is currently the offensive coordinator and offensive line coach at Ohio Northern.
+Cordle was previously the offensive line coach and offensive coordinator at Long Island University as well as Ohio Northern University.
+He is currently assistant head coach and offensive line coach at Ashland University.

 Father is Jim Cordle who was a teacher for special education.